 3. Internal Management Succession Status

 Sometimes, an exit strategy is exactly what business owners want, however they haven’t discussed it with others in the company.
-Management transition is always a part of the owner succession discussion because it plays directly into the results.
+Management transition is always a part of ownership succession discussion because it plays directly into the results.
 A strong management team ready to take control may signal that the Company is ready to begin its ownership transition initiative.

 4. Observing Career Anxiety